Teenlife

 6. Offer Flexible Options

-When was the last time you evaluated your programs?
+When was the last time you evaluated your program offerings?
 Are they perhaps too rigid and keeping you from converting the largest volume of leads possible?
+Program flexibility could help you close more leads, as prospects might decide, "That's designed for someone like me."

 Improving Lead Quality